fujaba/fulibFx/README.md

 form of `Duplicator`s.
 The framework includes duplicators for most of the basic JavaFX elements like Buttons, HBoxes, VBoxes and more.
 If you need to duplicate an element which isn't supported by default, you can create a custom `Duplicator` and register it in the `Duplicators` class.

+In order to destroy controllers generated by the For-loops, you can use the `dispose()` method of the `For` class or add the return value of the `disposable()` method to your list of disposables.

 ## ↘ Call order